-- The universal user has all special privileges for a database, except for USAGE ON STOGROUP. - The owner of a storage group has the special privilege USAGE ON STOGROUP for that storage group. - The owner of a schema has all table privileges for the base table in his or her schema. - A view owner's access rights to his or her view are described on page 181.
+- The universal user has all special privileges for a database, except for USAGE ON STOGROUP. - The owner of a storage group has the special privilege USAGE ON STOGROUP for that storage group. - The owner of a schema has all table privileges for the base table in his or her schema. - A view owner's access rights to his or her view are described on "Granting privileges with the SQL statement GRANT".